Metab0i/Mora--bot/README.md

 `wiki <query>` : Search for a wiki article based on a <query> and post it back to the user

 `distext <user refrence/text>` : distorts text of a specified user or supplied text

+`give <user> <thing to give>` : give a random thing to anyone on the server to make them feel a certain way